veeto

 • Establishes a process for telephone companies to be relieved of last-resort service obligations in well-served areas.

-• Requires telephone companies to expand fiber optic networks to three times their current customer base within 6 years.
+• Requires companies to expand fiber optic networks to three times their current customer base within six years.

-• Creates a new grant fund to help public safety agencies upgrade their emergency communications technology.
+• Creates a new grant fund for public safety agency technology upgrades and emergency communications.

-• Mandates companies provide discounted services to low-income customers for 24 months after status changes.
+• Mandates companies provide discounted services and transition assistance to eligible customers for 24 months.

 Get Involved